ibm-cloud-docs/power-iaas/pricing-private-cloud.md

 ## Base instances
 {: #base-instances}

-The base instance billing depends on the options that you select when you create a  virtual machine.
-The machine type, number of cores, and amount of memory affects the base instance billing.
+The base instance billing depends on the options you select when you create a  virtual machine.
+The machine type, number of cores, and amount of memory affect the base instance billing.
 When you create your  virtual machine, the associated monthly rate is displayed on the base instance billing.

 The pricing for memory is calculated based on a ratio of 64 GB per core.
 For example, if you use more than 16 GB for 0.25 cores, you must pay a premium high-use RAM price for the excess memory.
 However, if you use up to 128 GB for 2 cores, you do not have to pay any premium memory price.

 ## Operating systems
 {: #operating-systems}

-Currently, Linux and AIX operating systems are supported and only RHEL stock images are available.
+Linux and AIX operating systems are supported and only RHEL stock images are available.
 For more information about supported versions and distributions, see [Full Linux subscription for Power Virtual Server private cloud](/docs/power-iaas?topic=power-iaas-full-linux-sub).
-If you select a RHEL Linux stock image, the pricing includes the full Linux subscription charges.
+When you select a RHEL Linux stock image, the pricing includes the full Linux subscription charges.
 The full Linux subscription allows you to subscribe to updated or upgraded packages from a Red Hat Satellite server by configuring the provisioned virtual machine.
 The metering for RHEL full Linux subscription starts when you create the virtual machine.
 If you bring your own license, it is not metered or billed.

 If you bring your own custom image, you are charged for the image size and the storage tier that you use for the custom image.
 After you deploy a stock image (and only after deployment), you are charged for the space used to store the stock image.
-The storage unit price (per GB) for the stored boot images is same as the selected storage tier (Tier 0, Tier 1, or Tier 3) where your boot disks are deployed.
-To identify the estimated storage rates, use the [{{site.data.keyword.powerSys_notm}} Estimate pricing](https://cloud.ibm.com/power/estimate){: external} tool.
-To reduce costs, you can select the virtual machine and delete it when it is not needed.
+The storage unit price (per GB) for the stored boot images is the same as the selected storage tier (Tier 0, Tier 1, or Tier 3) where your boot disks are deployed.
+To estimate the storage rates, use the [{{site.data.keyword.powerSys_notm}} Estimate pricing](https://cloud.ibm.com/power/estimate){: external} tool.
+To reduce costs, select the virtual machine that is not needed and delete it.

 ## Processor types
 {: #processor-types}

-You are charged different rates that depends on the type of system that you choose for your  virtual machine.
+You are charged different rates depending on the type of system that you choose for your  virtual machine.
 Enterprise systems, such as E1080 or E1050, cost more because they provide more processing capacity per core.
 For example, E1080 costs more than E1050.

-You can choose the one of the following core types for your workload:
+You can choose one of the following core types for your workload:
 * **Dedicated virtual processor cores**
 * **Shared capped virtual processor cores**
 * **Shared uncapped virtual processor cores**

-Different scenarios provide different benefits when you use each type of virtual processor cores.
+Different scenarios provide different benefits when you use each type of virtual processor core.

 All prices mentioned on this page are illustrative and do not represent the actual amounts used for billing.
 To generate an estimated price, use the [{{site.data.keyword.powerSys_notm}} Estimate pricing](https://cloud.ibm.com/power/estimate){: external} tool.
 For more information, see [Generating an estimate](/docs/power-iaas?topic=power-iaas-generating-an-estimate).
 {: important}

-In the following example, assume that the cost of different types of virtual processor cores is same within each type of system they belong to.
+In the following example, assume that the cost of different types of virtual processor cores is the same within each system type they belong to.

 Tables 3 to 5 show how different processor types affect the cost per system: